rusmanplatd/goravel/database/seeders/README.md

 # Database Seeders

 This directory contains database seeders for populating the application with initial data.
-The seeders are designed to create a complete development environment with users, roles, permissions, tenants, and sample data.
+The seeders are designed to create a complete development environment with users, roles, permissions, organizations, and sample data.

 ## Seeder Overview